ChristianCella/DT-based-TAS-for-HR-collaborative-assembly-process/readme.md

 The python code takes the 5 values from C# and uses them as inputs to enter in the hard-coded table in 'OWAS_table.py': by crossing rows and columns, a sinlge value is obtained and it is fed back to C#.

 ## Snippets
-Please do not change the snippets present in the folder 'C#_snippets'
+Please do not change the snippets present in the folder 'C#_snippets'; the snippet 'HumanScrewingOperation.cs' is not ready yet.